WordPress/gutenberg/packages/scripts/README.md

 ### `start`

-Transforms your code according the configuration provided so it's ready for development.
+Transforms your code according the configuration provided so it’s ready for development.
 The script will automatically rebuild if you make changes to the code, and you will see the build errors in the console.
-The entry point for your project's code should be located in `src/index.js`.
+The entry point for your project’s code should be located in `src/index.js`.
 The output generated will be written to `build/index.js`.
 For single builds, better suited for production, see the [build](#build) script.

 _Example:_